Check out the best hand sanders for wood to help make your sanding projects easier and faster

 Reasons to avoid

 The head can be hard to control as it easily swivels in every direction and the pole occasionally comes loose.
-But once you mastered the action the head works well and neatly gets into corners.
+But once you mastered the action, the head works well and neatly gets into corners.
 The pad is very similar in size to standard hand sanders so you will struggle to find sandpaper that's an exact fit.
-But simply cut up standard sheets of sandpaper and this will prove to be a very useful addition for sanding floors and walls.
+So, instead, simply cut up standard sheets of sandpaper and this will prove to be a very useful addition for sanding floors and walls.

 How to choose the best hand sander for wood